orbeon/orbeon-forms-doc/configuration/properties/form-runner.md

 ![](/form-runner/images/recaptcha.png)

-[LIMITATION] The Form Runner captcha uses the [[captcha XBL components|Form Runner ~ XBL Components ~ Captcha]], which doesn't support the noscript mode.
+[LIMITATION] The Form Runner captcha uses the [captcha XBL components](FIXME Form Runner ~ XBL Components ~ Captcha), which doesn't support the noscript mode.
 Hence,  enabling this feature will have no effect in noscript mode.

 ### Initial instance